 cinnamon biscuit.
 Belgium is world-famous famous for its vast range

 of speciality beers, and for its particularly fine chocolate.

-The three official languages of Belgium are Dutch, German and
+The three official languages of Belgium are a variant of Dutch

 Our guests' experience of rail travel in Belgium is often